+RECORDS RETENTION

-RECORDS RETENTION Retention of records shall be in accordance with CPC(LOCAL).
+Retention of records shall be in accordance with CPC(LOCAL).

-ACCESS TO POLICY AND PROCEDURES To POLICY and procedures and student handbooks.
+ACCESS TO POLICY AND PROCEDURES

+This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
 Copies of the policy and procedures shall be posted on the District's Web site, to the extent practicable, and shall be readily available at each campus and the District's administrative offices.